Heartlessplaye/expenseTracker/readme.md

 ## Server setup

-1. Go to Server folder
+1. Go to the Server folder

 ```
 cd server